 Day 91 – Strengthening The Habit

-Of course culture cultivation doesn’t stop at 90 days!
+One doesn’t change organizational culture and then stop after 90 days!
 Culture is a living, breathing element that needs ongoing attention and nurture.
 Once you’ve implemented your strategy, you’ll need to revisit it on regular occasions (outside of the cadence you’ve established for measuring its impact) in order to refresh and reconfirm the fundamental structure of your culture.